sohalsdr/LittleTexts/README.md

 ### How to use

 To use the bot, start by enrolling by texting the word "`START`".
-The bot will then prompt you to run `REGISTER <user_1> <user2> <2>` to add yourself to the service, and the bot will send a confirmation message to your partner to make sure they approve joining the service.
+The bot will then prompt you to run `REGISTER <your_name> <partner's_name> <partner's_phone_number>` (ex. `REGISTER Jesse Walter +14445556666`) to add yourself to the service, and the bot will send a confirmation message to your partner to make sure they consent to being texted by LittleTexts